EBonura/CortexOverride/README.md

 # Cortex Override

-## Description

 In a world where sentient machines govern our digital existence, a virus-like AI called Barracuda has infected the grid, birthing grotesque cybernetic monstrosities.
 You are the last uncorrupted nano-drone, a digital spark in a sea of static.

-## Mission Objectives
+### Controls:
+- Arrow keys (⬆️⬇️⬅️➡️): Move and navigate menus
+- ❎ (Z or C): Use selected ability / Select menu option
+- 🅾️ (X or V): Previous menu
+- Hold 🅾️: Open ability menu
+- P or Enter: Pause menu

-Main Objective:
+### Main Objectives
 - Initiate all terminals to execute system purge
 - Reach the extraction point

-Optional Objectives:
+### Extra challenges:
-- Assimilate all data shards
+- Collect all data shards
-- Purge all hostile entities
+- Eliminate all enemy units

-## Features
+Features
 - Fast-paced, top-down combat
 - Multiple abilities: Rifle Burst, Machine Gun, Missile Hail, Plasma Cannon
 - Roguelike elements: Upgrade your abilities between missions